IPS-Eye-White

 saying, "I will proclaim your name to my brethren, in the midst of the congregation (Gr. ekklesia) I will sing your praise."
 (Hebrews 2:12 NASB) (Hebrews 2:12 is a direct quote of Psalm 22:22).

-We need to bear in mind that when someone is "called out" they have to be called out from something - it is only the context that tells us from what.
-In keeping with the Bible's overriding theme of separation and holiness, believers are "called out" or called to be separate from the world, which is one of the two Biblical definitions of "Holiness".
-See What Is Holiness?
+It is only the context that tells us when someone is "called out" what they are called out from.
+In keeping with the Bible's overriding theme of righteous living believers or holiness are "called out" or called to be separate from the world - one of the two Biblical definitions of "Holiness".

 So then, those who had received his word were baptized; and that day there were added about three thousand souls.
 (Acts 2:41 NASB)

-Just as when someone is "called out", they have to be called out from something, when someone is "added", they have to be added to something.
+Just as when someone is "called out" they have to be called out from something, when someone is "added" they have to be added to something.
 So what was it that these three thousand people were added to?

-Acts 1:13-15 tells us that after Jesus' ascension, a number of disciples returned to Jerusalem and "along with the women, and Mary the mother of Jesus, and with His brothers" continually devoting themselves to prayer.
+Acts 1:13-15 tells us that after Jesus' ascension a number of disciples returned to Jerusalem and "along with the women, and Mary the mother of Jesus, and with His brothers" continually devoting themselves to prayer.
 According to verse 15 there were as many as one hundred and twenty people gathering together.
-When one hundred and twenty baptized believers gather together to pray they (the people) cannot be called anything other than a "church".
+When one hundred and twenty baptized believers gather together to pray they (the people) cannot be called anything other than an "church".

 The three thousand new converts were added to an already existing church.